Policy owner: General Manager Better Regulation

 Safe work instrument work programme

-The SWI work programme will be approved by the WorkSafe Board.
+The SWI work programme will be approved by the General Manager Better Regulation.
 This may be through an annual work programme.
-During the development of the work programme, WorkSafe will consult with our social partners on its content and relative priorities.
+During the development of the work programme, the Regulatory Frameworks team will consult with WorkSafe's social partners on its content and relative priorities.
 WorkSafe’s advisory groups will be consulted where relevant.
 We will also consult with relevant government agencies.
 This will include the Environmental Protection Agency with respect to hazardous substances, designated agencies, the Ministry of Business, Innovation and Employment and any other agencies WorkSafe considers relevant.

-From time to time, an SWI not listed on the work programme may be developed where needed to manage a new or emerging health and safety risk.
+From time to time, a SWI not listed on the work programme may be developed where needed to manage a new or emerging health and safety risk.
 This may include risks associated with hazardous substances.
-SWI developed for this purpose will be subject to the same procedural and legislative requirements as all SWI, and will only be developed with the approval of the WorkSafe Board.
+SWI developed for this purpose will be subject to the same procedural and legislative requirements as all SWI, and will only be developed with the approval of the General Manager Better Regulation.

 Prioritisation of safe work instruments